DheerkaDharshini-MCA23/Word_count/README.md

+## WORD COUNT

-Description:
+### Description:

-This HTML document displays the top 3 most frequently occurring words from a provided paragraph after removing punctuation and converting all text to lowercase.
+#### This HTML document displays the top 3 most frequently occurring words from a provided paragraph after removing punctuation and converting all text to lowercase.

-How to run the code:
+### How to run the code:

-step1:Save the HTML file with .html extension.
+#### step1:Save the HTML file with .html extension.

-step2:Click the "Go Live" button.A new browser window will open, displaying top 3 words.
+#### step2:Click the "Go Live" button.A new browser window will open, displaying top 3 words.

-Future Enhancements:
+### Future Enhancements:

-Implementing user interactivity to allow dynamic paragraph input.
+#### Implementing user interactivity to allow dynamic paragraph input.
 Adding the ability to customize the number of top words displayed.